Rick's Cabaret / 3105 S. I-35

 Hancock Center / 1000 E. 41st Street

 Built by Homart Development (a Sears subsidiary) in 1963, the history of this shopping center (formerly an outdoor mall, though it never had much in the way of corridors) can be seen here.
 It opened with Sears, Dillard's, G.C.
-Murphy, and H-E-B. Dillard's closed in 1990 (likely due to a more modern store at Highland Mall) and was replaced by Phar-Mor (short-lived of course, didn't even make it a year at Hancock), with the G.C.
+Murphy, and H-E-B. Dillard's closed in 1990 (likely due to a more modern store at Highland Mall) and was replaced by Phar-Mor (due to the company's implosion, it didn't even make it a year at Hancock), with the G.C.
 Murphy becoming Bealls (closed sometime in the 1990s).
 The H-E-B moved to a new location in 1998 displacing most of the former shopping center (still drawing crowds, of course!) and Sears closed in late 2018 with the bankruptcy of Sears Holdings Corporation.

 Fiesta Mart / 3909 North I-35

-Fiesta Mart opened in December 1992 here, and would be the only Fiesta Mart in Austin for over a decade until a new store opened in 2007.
+Fiesta Mart (#25) opened in December 1992 here, and would be the only Fiesta Mart in Austin (and the first Fiesta outside of Houston) for over a decade until a new store opened in 2007.
 Even after that, it would be one of two Fiesta Mart stores in the Austin area.

 Days Inn / 3105 N. Interstate 35